OlivierLD/ROB/README.md

 So, there is something smart to come up with here 🤔.

 _**Here is a thing**_: for all the sensors and actuators, we usually have some code, written by the board provider - usually in Python.
-This is the code that has been re-written in Java, to enable a native communication with those boards, based on the frameworks mentioned before.
+And _**this**_ is the code that has been re-written in Java, to enable a native communication with those boards, based on the frameworks mentioned before.
 If a framework becomes obsolete, or if it needs upgrades, then so does the Java code...
 We want here to find a way to get rid of this kind of nasty occurrences.
 So, an idea would be to keep this code as it is - it's working in Python, and the board provider will take care of updates, if needed - and find a way to establish a communication between this Python code and Java...